pixeldroid/programming-pages/lib/doc/_guides/Installing-the-site-template.md

 1. [Publish][publish] to GitHub Pages
 1. (optionally) modify the template to taste

-<span><svg class="icon"><use xlink:href="#icon-info-circle" /></svg></span> You might want to consider keeping your authored documentation and any template customizations separate from the template files to enable easier updates of the template.
+<span><svg class="icon"><use xlink:href="#icon-info-circle" /></svg> <b>Info</b></span><br>You might want to consider keeping your authored documentation and any template customizations separate from the template files to enable easier updates of the template.
 This can be accomplished with a build task that copies authored content from its source folders into the appropriate template folders.
 {: .ui.info.message}